AL0YSI0US/reading-notes/Team-Agreement.md

 >  How will your group communicate with each other?

-Slack / github project board / remo
+Github project board / remo

 > What is your strategy for ensuring everyones voices are heard, and that contributions from both loud and soft voices are listened to?
 Open coms about project ideas through slack